etijskens/et-micc/tutorials/tutorial-2/TUTORIAL-2-3.rst

 2.3.2 F2py
 ^^^^^^^^^^

-F2py_ is very flexible in this respect - but that comes at a cost.
-In between the Fortran routine and Python there is a wrapper function which translates the function call, and if it detects that the data type on both sides are different, the wrapper is allow to copy/convert the variable both on input and on output.
-When the input/output variables are large arrays copy/conversion can have a detrimental effect on performance and this is in HPC highly undesirable.
+F2py_ is very flexible with respect to data types.
+In between the Fortran routine and Python call is a wrapper function which translates the function call, and if it detects that the data type on the Python sides and the Fortran sideare different, the wrapper function is allowed to copy/convert the variable when passing it to Fortran routine both, and also when passing the result back from the Fortran routine to the Python caller.
+When the input/output variables are large arrays copy/conversion operations can have a detrimental effect on performance and this is in HPC highly undesirable.
 Micc_ runs f2py_ with the ``-DF2PY_REPORT_ON_ARRAY_COPY=1`` option.
 This causes your code to produce a warning everytime the wrapper decides to copy an array.
 Basically, this warning